AK-Khan02/ChessOpeningRecommender/README.md

 ## Access
 The project can be accessed at: https://chess-opening-recommender.vercel.app/

+The username 'Hikaru` can be used if you don't have a chess.com username.

 ## Project Overview
 A web-based application for personalized chess opening recommendations based on a user's chess.com profile and game history.
 Built with modern web technologies for a responsive and user-friendly interface.

+The project currently works on Chess.com.
+It can be extended to Lichess which provides a more extensive API.

 ## Technical Stack
 - **Frontend**: Vite.js for development and bundling, Vanilla JavaScript for client-side logic, Chart.js for data visualization.